ChathuGIT1/ansible/README.md

 # ansible

-This is my awwsom Ansible reposetory!
+This is my awwsom Ansible repository!